vegaprotocol/documentation/docs/concepts/liquidity/providers.md

 import NetworkParameter from '@site/src/components/NetworkParameter';

-The Vega protocol allows liquidity to be priced individually for each market, a design decision that allows for liquidity providers to earn more on markets with little liquidity competition, and drives down fees on markets where there are many participants committing liquidity.
+The Vega protocol allows liquidity to be priced individually for each market, a design decision that allows liquidity providers to earn more on markets with little liquidity competition, and drives down fees on markets where there are many participants committing liquidity.

-Participants who place limit orders on a market are also providing liquidity, and are rewarded by receiving a portion of the maker fee.
+Participants who place limit orders on a market are also supplying liquidity, and are rewarded by receiving a portion of the maker fee.
 However, this section focuses on the liquidity provision trading strategy, which involves keeping a series of orders active and funded on a market by using liquidity commitment orders.

 **[Liquidity fees](#liquidity-fees)** are defined based on the commitments and proposed fee levels chosen by the providers, not by the protocol.

-Participants who want to **[commit liquidity](#liquidity-commitment-transaction)** to a market can enter their commitments as soon as a market proposal is submitted and accepted, even before the governance vote to create the market concludes, or at any time while the market is trading.
+Participants who want to **[commit liquidity](#liquidity-commitment-transaction)** to a market can enter their commitments as soon as a market proposal is submitted and accepted, even before the governance vote to create the market concludes, as well as at any time while the market is trading.
+Committing earlier in a market's lifecycle leads to a higher equity-like share in that market.

 ## Liquidity providers
 Participants with sufficient collateral can provide liquidity for markets through liquidity commitment orders.